 Schizoid Personality Disorder

-- Coming off as indifferent or uninterested in others due to a lack of interest in social or personal relationships
+- Indifferent or uninterested in other people due to a lack of interest in social or personal relationships

 Schizotypal Personality Disorder